NURTURING TODAY’S STUDENT ATHLETE FOR TOMORROW’S WORLD

 - 40-50+ game schedule – includes regular season, playoffs, tournaments/showcases, exhibition games

-Students enrolled in PCHA attend the newly constructed Belmont Secondary, and will receive all the academic credits required to graduate in British Columbia as well as any post-secondary pre-requisites to meet the athlete’s academic goals.
+Students enrolled in PCHA attend the Belmont Secondary School, and will receive all the academic credits required to graduate in British Columbia as well as any post-secondary pre-requisites to meet the athlete’s academic goals.

 Our Student athletes are given credit for sport specific courses provided through PCHA, as well as for their competition and training, thereby reducing their academic workload and providing more time for studying, family and recovery.